Tension as INEC Withholds Access Code of Strong Opposition Party

 “By the way, I’ve just confirmed that all but NNPP have collected their code.”

-What is an access code
+What is an access code?

-Nigerians react as NNPP denied access code
+Nigerians react as NNPP is denied access code

 The report has started generating mixed reactions from Nigerians.
 Below are some of their comments: